🍎 🍕 Less apples, more pizza 🤔 Have you seen Buffett’s portfolio recently?Explore for Free

 -

-BEIJING/SHANGHAI (Reuters) -China's largest lenders posted a rise in third-quarter profits on Wednesday, although margins were slimmer for some.
+BEIJING/SHANGHAI (Reuters) - China's largest lenders posted increases in their third-quarter profits on Wednesday, mostly on reduced provisions, with slimmer net interest margins for some.

-However, three lenders reported a squeeze on net interest margins (NIM)- a key gauge of profitability - and analysts said pressure will continue as government policy initiatives come into play.
+Three of the lenders reported a squeeze on net interest margins (NIM), a key gauge of profitability, and analysts said the pressure will continue as government policy initiatives come into play.

 China's major state-owned lenders earlier this month cut deposit rates for the second time this year, as part of efforts to ease profitability pressure in the wake of a broader stimulus package to revive the economy.

-The nation's financial regulators last month also said it planned to boost capital strength of the top lenders, in a move to help them manage strains in asset quality and prevent systemic financial risks.
+The nation's financial regulator last month also said it planned to boost the capital strength of the top lenders, in a move to help them manage strains in asset quality and prevent systemic financial risks.

-The major banks' capital raising demand is expected to persist in coming years, given the need to support the economy and refinancing pressure as global systemically important banks, said Xue.
+The major banks' demand for capital raising is expected to persist in coming years, given the need to support the economy and additional capacity requirements as global systemically important banks, said Xue.

 Four of the lenders posted steady non-performing loan (NPL) ratios from the end of this quarter relative to the end of June.
-The only exception is BoC, which saw a slight rise to 1.26% at the end of September from three months ago when it was 1.24%.
+BoC is the exception, reporting a slight rise in NPL ratios to 1.26% at end-September, from three months ago at 1.24%.

 Latest comments